bracytrae/git-commit-lab/README.md

-# my project
+cr# my project

 covers the basics of the git-commit workflow

 ## what I practiced

-- Creating a repository locally
+- creating a repository locally
-- Connecting a local repository to GitHub
+- connecting a local repository to GitHub
-- Renaming branches
+- renaming branches
-- Checking the status of the file's
+- checking the status of the file's
-- Adding files to commits
+- adding files to commits
-- Staging and committing changes made to the file's
+- staging and committing changes made to the file's
-- Pushing code stored locally to GitHub
+- pushing code stored locally to GitHub

 ## cmd's used